matrixinfer-ai/kthena/docs/matrixinfer/docs/getting-started/quick-start.md

 This IP can only be used inside the cluster.
 If you want to chat from outside the cluster, you can use the `EXTERNAL-IP` of `networking-infer-gateway` after you bind it.

+# TroubleShooting

+Q: The result of `kubectl get model demo -o jsonpath='{.status.conditions}'` is empty, why?
+A: Model controller not work well, please open an issue in GitHub and provide logs of model controller.